mantidproject/mantid/dev-docs/source/Testing/SliceViewer/SliceViewer.rst

     b.
 Change the scale type to e.g. Log

         * In Log scale bins with 0 counts should appear white
-        * When you zoom in to a region comprising only of bins with 0 counts it will set the color axis limits to (0,0) and force the scale to be linear
+        * When you zoom in to a region comprising only of bins with 0 counts it will set the color axis limits to (0.1,1) and force the scale to be linear
         * Zoom in to a region outside the extent of the data, check the Log colorscale option is disabled.

     c.
 Change colormap
     d.
 Reverse colormap

+6. Test transposing axes: click the Y button to the right of the Time-of-flight label (top left corner) - the image should be transposed and the axes labels updated.

-6. Test the :ref:`Cursor Information Widget<mantid:sliceviewer_cursor>` (table at top of sliceviewer window with TOF, spectrum, DetID etc.)
+7. Test the :ref:`Cursor Information Widget<mantid:sliceviewer_cursor>` (table at top of sliceviewer window with TOF, spectrum, DetID etc.)

     a.
-Confirm it tracks with the cursor when Track Cursor is unchecked
+Confirm it tracks with the cursor when Track Cursor is checked
     b.
 Uncheck the track cursor and confirm it updates when the cursor is clicked.

-7. Test transposing axes

-    a.
-Click the Y button to the right of the Time-of-flight label (top left corner) - the image should be transposed and the axes labels updated.
-    b.
-Repeat the test for the cursor info table.
+    c.
+Transpose the axes (as in step 6) and confirm the cursor position displayed is still correct.

 8. Resize the sliceviewer window, check the widgets, buttons etc. are still visible and clear for reasonable aspect ratios.